stadium-software/checkbox-list-filter/README.md

 3. Populate the CheckBoxList with data

 ## Page.Load Event Setup
-1. Drag the "CheckBoxlistFilter" script into the Page.Load event
+1. Drag the "CheckBoxListFilter" script into the Page.Load event
 2. The filter matches strings using *Contains* and is case sensitive

 ## Customising CSS